dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

 token distribution.

 ### Initial parameters
-Aparat from the decentralization swap parameters
+Apart from the decentralization swap parameters
 (see next section),
 all SNS parameters are set in a _.yaml_ file that can then be passed as an argument